fschuermeyer/nvim-setup/README.md

 # 💤 Personal Nvim Setup

-This is my personal Neovim Setup.
+This is my personal Neovim Setup based on ([LazyVim](https://www.lazyvim.org/)).
 I use it for my daily work and I'm happy to share it with you.
 Feel free to use it as a base for your own setup.

 ## Setup

-Setup Neovim ([LazyVim](https://www.lazyvim.org/)) on a new System
+Setup Neovim on a new System

 ```shell
 git clone git@github.com:fschuermeyer/nvim-setup.git ~/.config/nvim